 Weather in Ethiopia in October

 Addis Ababa sees temperatures of 22°C and is, contrary to previous months, clear and sunny 78 percent of the time.
 Only half the month sees rainfall.
-In Axum, it rains very little, with only six days on average being affected by precipitation, and with temperatures of 21°C. Awash National Park is a pleasant 26°C on average and is beginning to see less and less rain.
+In Axum, it rains very little, with only six days on average being affected by precipitation and temperatures of 21°C. Awash National Park is a pleasant 26°C on average and is beginning to see less and less rain.

 Weather in Ethiopia in November